Last Updated May 19, 2021.

 We have taken extensive technical and organizational precautions to protect your data against accidental or intentional manipulation, loss, destruction or access by unauthorized persons.
 Our security procedures are reviewed regularly and adapted to technological advances.

 Transfer of data

 On principle, your personal data is not transmitted to third parties unless we are obliged by law to do so, transmission of the data is required to fulfill a contract, or you have given your express prior consent to transmission of your data.

 Where our service providers process your personal data on our behalf, we ensure as part of such commissioned data processing in accordance with Article 28 GDPR that they likewise comply with data protection laws.
 Please also take note of the privacy policies of the providers in question.

 We place value on processing your data within the EU / EEA.
 However, it may be the case that we engage service providers who process data for us outside the EU / EEA.
 In such cases, we ensure before transmitting your personal data that an adequate level of data protection comparable to EU standards has been established at the recipient.
-This can be achieved, for example, by means of EU standard contractual clauses, Binding Corporate Rules or special agreements, such as the EU-U.S. Privacy Shield framework, to which the company may subject itself.
+This can be achieved, for example, by means of EU standard contractual clauses, Binding Corporate Rules or special agreements, to which the company may subject itself.

 You can apply to work for our company electronically by e-mail or web forms or by regular postal mail.
 Please note that if you send unencrypted e-mails, they are not protected against being accessed.